Learn how to do a simple and inexpensive DIY german schmear technique to update brick.

-6. Knock down any clumps with brush.
+6. Knock any clumps down with a brush.

-I’d highly recommend looking over your whole wall/area before you start cleaning up and before the mortar dries and make sure you’re 100% satisfied with the look, so that you don’t have to do ANYTHING to the wall once the mortar dries.
+I’d highly recommend looking over your whole wall/area before you start cleaning up and before the mortar dries and make sure you’re 100% satisfied with the look so that you don’t have to do ANYTHING to the wall once the mortar dries.
 Once it’s dry, if you start fussing with it, you’re going to have a LOT of nasty dust to deal with.
 YUCK.

 Before the mortar dries, OR, if it’s too late, then AFTER the mortar is already dried, go back over the area with your bristle brush and knock down any areas where there are clumps or places where you don’t like how the mortar is setting.

-And bottom line?
-I was sh$%ing bricks before I started this process.
-DEFINITELY apprehensive that I wouldn’t like the after as much as the before.
-THIS LOOK IS NOT for everyone, but personally, I LOVE the charm and personality and depth/texture/what-have-you it added to this space.
 So if you dig it too, don’t be too nervous to try it.
 It was SUPER inexpensive to do…less than $20 (given you already have a brick wall to try it on).
 And being a little scared is good for us once in a while.
 Helps us grow, right?

 If you try this project, we’d LOVE to see your results!
 Add a photo to the Pinterest pin and your comments on how the project went!